Legal action lenders could take

 can go to court and request a postponement of enforcement.

 Keep making repayments on your home loan

-If you go to FOS or CIO and your debt involves outstanding
+If you go to AFCA and your debt involves outstanding repayments

-repayments on your home loan, do your best to keep making
+on your home loan, do your best to keep making repayments (even if

 If you are in the situation where a hardship variation will not